The Ultimate Glossary of Project Management Terms

 Dashboard

-A graphical way to share essential project data with stakeholders, a dashboard which makes diverse amounts of data and its underlying information easily digestible.
+A graphical way to share essential project data with stakeholders, a dashboard that makes diverse amounts of data and its underlying information easily digestible.
 Traditionally, dashboards were created “manually” by assembling select pie charts or data graphs in a presentation view.
-The data however, was often outdated by the time of the presentation.
-Modern project management tools offer real-time dashboards, so the data is viewed usually by bringing a laptop or tablet to a presentation or though client-logins to the software so everyone has access to the freshest data.
+The data, however, was often outdated by the time of the presentation.
+Modern project management tools offer real-time dashboards, so the data is viewed usually by bringing a laptop or tablet to a presentation or through client logins to the software so everyone has access to the freshest data.

 Dependency

-Tasks or other activities that are inter-dependent on a project.
-Often one activity cannot take place prior to another one being completed.
-In this way, they are linked in a project, and can be noted as such in online project management tools.
+Tasks or other activities that are interdependent on a project.
+Often one activity cannot take place before another one being completed.
+In this way, they are linked in a project and can be noted as such in online project management tools.
 When you add a dependency in online project management software, you create a dependent-virtual link between two tasks to demonstrate that constraint.

 Deliverable